aryanchauhan21/aryanchauhan21/README.md

 ### Hi there, My name is Aryan Chauhan and i love to create. 👋
 #### I am a full time undergraduate student of Mathematics and Computing at delhi technological university.

 - ⚡ I love to make Android apps giving life to my ideas.
 I also do backend web development using Django.
-(I just love the simplicity of it)
+(I love the simplicity of it)
 - 🔭 I’m currently working on honing my DS and Algo skills and also on Android App for my website Write Right.
 - 🌱 I’m always learning new skills empowering myself to create whatever i want.